Common Chimney Problems

 Some other common problems that may be effecting your chimney?

-- If you don’t have a steel mesh screen around your chimney cap or if it’s been compromised, animals could be nesting in your chimney.
-Snakes, raccoons, squirrels, and birds have all been known to nest in chimneys.
+If you don’t have a steel mesh screen around your chimney cap or if it’s been compromised, animals could be nesting in your chimney.
+Bats, raccoons, squirrels, and birds have all been known to nest in chimneys.

-- Sometimes people who have a stove or fireplace insert are in danger because the appliances were installed incorrectly, unbeknownst to that homeowner.
-If excess heat radiates into walls or floors that are combustible, pyrolysis may occur, which decreases the temperature at which the materials will ignite.
+Sometimes people who have a stove or fireplace insert are in danger because the appliances were installed incorrectly, unbeknownst to that homeowner.
+If excess heat radiates into walls or floors that are combustible, pyrolysis may occur, which is the first stage of combustion by decreasing the temperature at which the materials will ignite.